 Quick Answer

-Kyser Quick-Change Guitar Capo for 6-String Guitars
+Kyser Quick-Change Guitar Capo for 6-string acoustic guitars

 The Kyser Quick-Change Capo ($24.95) is the best guitar capo in 2026.
 Its spring-tension design clamps onto any fret with one hand, stays put during performance, and releases instantly when you need to modulate keys between songs.